microsoft/autogen/python/packages/autogen-core/samples/README.md

 # Examples

-This directory contains examples and demos of how to use AGNext.
+This directory contains examples and demos of how to use AutoGen core.

 - `common`: Contains common implementations and utilities used by the examples.
-- `core`: Contains examples that illustrate the core concepts of AGNext.
+- `core`: Contains examples that illustrate the core concepts of AutoGen core.
-- `tool-use`: Contains examples that illustrate tool use in AGNext.
+- `tool-use`: Contains examples that illustrate tool use in AutoGen core.
-- `patterns`: Contains examples that illustrate how multi-agent patterns can be implemented in AGNext.
+- `patterns`: Contains examples that illustrate how multi-agent patterns can be implemented in AutoGen core.
-- `demos`: Contains interactive demos that showcase applications that can be built using AGNext.
+- `demos`: Contains interactive demos that showcase applications that can be built using AutoGen core.

 See [Running the examples](#running-the-examples) for instructions on how to run the examples.

 ## Core examples

-We provide examples to illustrate the core concepts of AGNext: agents, runtime, and message passing.
+We provide examples to illustrate the core concepts of AutoGen core: agents, runtime, and message passing.

 - [`one_agent_direct.py`](core/one_agent_direct.py): A simple example of how to create a single agent powered by ChatCompletion model client.
 Communicate with the agent using direct communication.
 - [`inner_outer_direct.py`](core/inner_outer_direct.py): A simple example of how to create an agent that calls an inner agent using direct communication.